ExplicITConsulting/set-outlooksignatures.com/outlookaddin.md

 - Microsoft is actively blocking access to roaming signatures for Outlook add-ins.
 The add-in will be updated when this block has been removed.
 In the meantime, the add-in has access to the data of the last run of Set-OutlookSignatures v4.14.0 and higher.
 - The Microsoft APIs only allow access to online content.
 There is no way to access offline mailbox content or the file system.
 This means that the Outlook add-in only works when Outlook has an online connection to the user's mailbox.
 - The easiest way to test the add-in and its basic functionality is to use the taskpane (see 'Usage' for details).
 For specific debugging on Android and iOS, you need to use the DEBUG option in '`run_before_deployment.ps1`'.
-- The add-in can run automatically when one of the following launch events is triggered by Outlook: OnNewMessageCompose, OnNewAppointmentOrganizer, OnMessageFromChanged, OnAppointmentFromChanged.
+- The add-in can run automatically when one of the following launch events is triggered by Outlook: OnNewMessageCompose, OnNewAppointmentOrganizer, OnMessageFromChanged, OnAppointmentFromChanged, OnMessageRecipientsChanged, OnAppointmentAttendeesChanged.
   - Not all these events are supported on all platforms and editions of Outlook, see [this Microsoft article](https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/autolaunch#supported-events) for an up-to-date list.
   - While not publicly documented, [Outlook currently does not support add-ins on calendar invite responses](https://github.com/OfficeDev/office-js/issues/4094#issuecomment-1923444325).
 - Microsoft dynamically updates the local copy of the office.js framework, there is no 1:1 relation between the version of Outlook and the version of the framework.
 This may lead to problems that suddenly appear although neither Outlook nor the add-in have changed.
 For example, the add-in may suddenly no longer work for shared mailboxes in Classic Outlook for Windows on some devices, while it does on others and in Outlook Web.